 The LC3 is one of the most advanced audio codecs available today, providing enormous flexibility and covering everything from voice to high quality audio.
 Anyone can develop their own implementation of LC3 for a Bluetooth LE Audio product, although, given the specialised nature of writing and optimising a codec, very few people are ever likely to do that.
+Instead they will use an implementation which comes from their silicon or stack provider.
 Because of that, I'll only provide an overview of what it does and how it works.
-There's a more detailed introduction in the LC3 specification, along with around two hundred pages of specification detail for anyone who fancies doing their own implementation36.
+There's a more detailed introduction in the LC3 specification, along with around two hundred pages of specification detail for anyone who fancies doing their own implementation.

 The LC3 specification is among the most successful attempts so far to cover the full range of audio quality and latency requirements for wireless audio in a single codec.
 It is optimised for a frame size of 10ms, and it is expected that all new applications, in particular public broadcast applications, will use the mandatory 10ms frames.
 It also works with a 7.5ms frame size to provide compatibility with Bluetooth Classic Audio applications which run with 7.5ms intervals (corresponding to EV-3 SCO packets).
-It also supports an extended 10.88ms frame, to provide legacy 44.1kHz sampling.
+In addition, it supports an extended 10.88ms frame, to provide legacy 44.1kHz sampling.
 This is reduced to 8.163ms for a 7.5ms based system which needs to support 44.1kHz.
 However, these are specific variants to support legacy, or combined Bluetooth Classic Audio / Bluetooth LE Audio implementations.

-Feature Supported Range Frame Duration 10ms (10.88 @ 44.1kHz sampling) 7.5ms (8.163 @ 44.1kHz sampling) Supported Sampling Rate 8kHz, 16kHz, 24kHz, 32kHz, 44.1kHz and 48kHz Supported bitrates 20 - 400 bytes per frame for each audio channel.
+Feature Supported Range Frame Duration 10ms (10.88ms @ 44.1kHz sampling) 7.5ms (8.163ms @ 44.1kHz sampling) Supported Sampling Rate 8kHz, 16kHz, 24kHz, 32kHz, 44.1kHz and 48kHz Supported bitrates 20 - 400 bytes per frame for each audio channel.
 The bitrate used is specified or recommended by the Bluetooth LE Audio profiles.
 Supported bits per audio 16, 24 and 32.
 (The algorithm allows most intermediate sample values, but these are the recommended ones.)
-Number of audio channels Unlimited by the specification.
-In practice, limited by the profile, implementation resources and airtime.
+Number of audio channels Single channel encoding, but multiple channels can be multiplexed within BAP.
+In practice, the number of audio channels is limited by the profile, implementation resources and airtime.